jsbots/AutoFish/README.md

 Fishing zone is a resizable and movable area in the water where your bobber might land.
 The bot looks for the bobber only in this area.

-Fishing Zone is an **overlay** window on your screen, so the colors of your character and the colors of some text on your screen will be recognized by it too.
-And because there's surely a red/blue color of some armor on your character - you should avoid it in the Fishing Zone.
+**Fishing Zone** is an overlay window, so the colors of your character and UI will be recognized by the bot too.

 Fishing Zone has **"Check"** button to help you understand whether there's any red/blue colors of the provided threshold value in the Fishing Zone before casting a bobber.
 It fully depends on **Threshold** value, so again, if after pressing Check button the window changes to red color - close the window, slowly increase Threshold and test again.
 Repeat until the window changes to green.